microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 ## 🎓 Education

 The educational sector is also a very interesting area where ML can be applied.
-There are interesting problems like detecting cheats on tests or essays or bias into the correction process, unintentional or not.
+There are interesting problems to be tackled such as detecting cheating on tests or essays or managing bias in the correction process, unintentional or not.

 ### Predicting student behavior